casey/degenerate/man/src/programming.md

-Image filters have a number of properties, including a coordinate transformation, which determines whence input image pixels will be sampled; a shape, which determines which of those pixels will be modified; and an color transformation, which determines how those pixels will be modified.
+Image filters have a number of properties, including a coordinate transformation, which determines whence input image pixels will be sampled; a signed distance field, which determines which of those pixels will be modified;
+and an color transformation, which determines how those pixels will be modified.

 For each pixel in the image, an image filter operates with roughly the following steps: